Legendstyler00/pvparena2.0/doc/mods/blockrestore.md

 > ⚙ **Technical precisions:**
 > - BlockRestore is fully asynchronous and may take some time restore the battlefield (few seconds in most cases).
     This one is not reachable during the process.
-> - Chest restoring lags badly for the first time, because it searches the BATTLE region(s) for chests and saves location
+> - Chest restoring may lag on the first startup or after a `clearinv`, because it searches the BATTLE region(s) for
->   of each of them.
+>   chests and saves location of each of them.
 > - Due to API limitations on servers that are **not based on PaperMC**, destruction of linked blocks (like wall torches
->   when the support block is broken) is limited to doors and non solid blocks on the top of the support block, along
+>   when the support block is broken) is limited to doors and non-solid blocks on the top of the support block, along
 >   with directional blocks on the other faces.